amoh-godwin/Articulae/mds/property_how_when_when_not.md

-# Controlling Properties in Python like a python core developer - When, how and when not.
+# Controlling Properties like a Python Core Developer - When, How and When not.

 Python `property` is one you would know as an intermediate programmer, or you would go after if you were an intermediate developer and/or a big fan of Object oriented programming.